GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 </script>
 ```

-The Speculation Rules API is planned to be expanded beyond this simple example with the addition of prefetch, [scores](https://github.com/WICG/nav-speculation/blob/main/triggers.md#scores) (for example, the likelihood of a navigation), and syntax to implement [document rules](https://github.com/WICG/nav-speculation/blob/main/triggers.md#document-rules) (for example, matching `href` patterns), which can be combined to only prerender same-orgin links on mouse down, for example.
+The Speculation Rules API is planned to be expanded beyond this simple example with the addition of prefetch, [scores](https://github.com/WICG/nav-speculation/blob/main/triggers.md#scores) (for example, the likelihood of a navigation), and syntax to implement [document rules](https://github.com/WICG/nav-speculation/blob/main/triggers.md#document-rules) instead fo `list` rules (for example, matching `href` patterns on the page), which can be combined to only prerender links on mouse down, for example.

 For now, only the above syntax is supported in Chrome, which is a simple list of urls to prerender.